jhenriquevissotto/use-struct/README.md

 #  Manage local and global states with one hook.
-## Group States, Reducers, Selectors and Callbacks in a Struct (likes a Class) and keep your code organized.
+## Group States, Reducers, Selectors and Callbacks in a Struct (like a Class) and keep your code organized.
 ### Works globaly too (like Redux).

 [Follow me on instagram! =)](https://www.instagram.com/jhenrique.vissotto)